openstack/nova/doc/source/contributor/api.rst

 Policy (permission) is defined ``etc/nova/policy.json``.
 Implementation of policy is changing a bit at the moment.
 Will add more to this document or reference another one in the future.
-Note that a 'discoverable' policy needs to be added for each plugin that you wish to appear in the ``/extension`` output.
-Also look at the authorize call in plugins currently merged.
+Also look at the authorize call in controller currently merged.

 Modularity
 ~~~~~~~~~~

-The Nova REST API is separated into different plugins in the directory
+The Nova REST API is separated into different controllers in the directory
 'nova/api/openstack/compute/'

 Because microversions are supported in the Nova REST API, the API can be
-extended without any new plugin.
+extended without any new controller.
 But for code readability, the Nova REST API
 code still needs modularity.
 Here are rules for how to separate modules:

 * You are adding a new resource